-- Convenient location in the central business district (CBD) of Sydney, providing easy access to transportation, shopping, dining, and entertainment options - Surrounded by major cultural and historical landmarks such as the Sydney Opera House, Harbour Bridge, and Darling Harbour - Dynamic and diverse student population with access to a wide range of extracurricular activities - Access to state-of-the-art facilities and resources, such as libraries, computer labs, and research centres
+- Convenient location in Sydney's central business district (CBD), providing easy access to transportation, shopping, dining, and entertainment options. - Surrounded by major cultural and historical landmarks such as the Sydney Opera House, Harbour Bridge, and Darling Harbour - Dynamic and diverse student population with access to a wide range of extracurricular activities - Access to state-of-the-art facilities and resources, such as libraries, computer labs, and research centres

-FORTITUDE VALLEY IN BRISBANE: CENTRAL AND ACCESSIBLE
+BRISBANE CITY IN BRISBANE: CENTRAL AND ACCESSIBLE

-- Three kilometres northeast of Brisbane's Central Business District (CBD) - Fortitude Valley Train Station provides easy access - Frequent bus services, including City Glider - Story Bridge provides access for cars and pedestrians to Kangaroo Point - Convenient to major arterial roads linking to North and South Brisbane - M3 Pacific Motorway is just minutes away
+- In the heart of Brisbane's Central Business District (CBD) - Central Train Station provides easy access. - Frequent bus services, including City Glider - Convenient to major arterial roads linking to North and South Brisbane - M3 Pacific Motorway is just a minute away.